pali-english/pali-english.github.io/README.md

 even for the rest of their life,
 they still don’t experience the teaching,
 like a spoon the taste of the soup.

+    Yāvajīvampi ce bālo, paṇḍitaṁ payirupāsati:
+        Yāvajīvampi: For a lifetime
+        Ce: Even if
+        Bālo: A fool
+        Paṇḍitaṁ: The wise
+        Payirupāsati: Attends

+    Na so dhammaṁ vijānāti, dabbī sūparasaṁ yathā:
+        Na: Doesn't
+        So: That person
+        Dhammaṁ: The teaching
+        Vijānāti: Experience or understand
+        Dabbī: Like a spoon
+        Sūparasaṁ: The taste of the soup
+        Yathā: As

 Muhuttamapi ce viññū,
 paṇḍitaṁ payirupāsati;
 Khippaṁ dhammaṁ vijānāti,